ArkanDash/cunny-ps/README.md

 3. Type `dotnet run`
 4. Wait until its listening to `0.0.0.0`

-## Steps 7 [Setting Up SQL Server Management Studio (SSMS)]

-I think you can skip this part.

-1. Open SSMS
-2. Check the `Trust Server Certificate`
-3. Connect and close the SSMS

 ## Last Steps [Checking]
 > [!CAUTION]
 > Make sure mitmproxy cmd, SCHALE.GameServer cmd, and Wireguard connection is on.